Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 13th in the league.
+- The Brewers pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Brewers' 3.97 team ERA ranks 10th across all league pitching staffs.
+- The Brewers' 3.98 team ERA ranks 10th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.